1810 California Street,

 In its earliest days, the six-story building contained offices for mining, lumber, oil and railroad companies, along with the central offices for the Crown Hill Cemetery Association.

-In 1951 the Denham Theater was given a major overhaul.
+In 1951 the Denham Theatre was given a major overhaul.
 The boxes were torn out, the blue and gold were replaced with red and chartreuse, and the lobby and facade were completely modernized.
 New seating was installed along with a new sound system.
 In the process, much of its former charm was lost forever.
 But it thrived for the next two decades with first-run features such as “Ben Hur” and “Cleopatra” with Richard Burton and Elizabeth Taylor.
 It closed its doors for good in 1974, and the building has been replaced with a parking garage.

 Just login to your account and subscribe to this theater